 Make sure your layover is at least 6 hours long – a taxi or shuttle ride to the city center takes about 30 minutes, and the public transit MAX Red Line light rail, which departs every 15 minutes, takes about 50 minutes.

-Ready to explore?
+Are you ready to explore?
 Head towards the nearby Pearl District, known for great shops and dining.
-Powell’s City of Books, their largest store, is located here, and several great breweries are nearby, like Deschutes and Rogue.
-Near, the Portland Art Museum and Oregon History Museum are smaller museums with world-class exhibits.
-Stroll along the Williamette River Waterfront, a nice promenade that shows why one of Portland’s nicknames is Bridge City.
+Powell’s City of Books, their largest store, is located here, and several great breweries, like Deschutes and Rogue, are nearby.
+Near the Portland Art Museum and Oregon History Museum are smaller museums with world-class exhibits.
+Stroll along the Willamette River Waterfront, a lovely promenade that shows why one of Portland’s nicknames is Bridge City.
 For a cultural experience, head to the Portland Japanese Garden, known for its dense greenery, zen gardens, and traditional teahouse.
 If you want to explore more of Portland’s art districts, ride a bike or hire a taxi to reach Hawthorne, Alberta, or Mississippi.

-However you spend your layover, make it back to the airport in time for that next flight!
+However you spend your layover, return to the airport in time for that next flight!

 Spend your layover catching up with the internet thanks to free WiFi.

 You shouldn’t have any problem catching up on sleep during your layover, thanks to the friendly staff and the endless amount of arm-free benches (which are curved, so it’s not the world’s perfect situation, but then again, you are sleeping in an airport).
-Look for rows of seats that are situated behind ticket counters, like at Gates C19 and C21: lighting is lower and there’s a bit of privacy.
-If you are camping out overnight in the public, pre-Security area, head to the benches in the International area’s baggage claim, but do expect security guards to ask for ID and proof of your next flight.
+Look for rows of seats behind ticket counters, like at Gates C19 and C21: lighting is lower, and there’s a bit of privacy.
+If you are camping out overnight in the public pre-security area, head to the benches in the International area’s baggage claim, but do expect security guards to ask for ID and proof of your next flight.
 Prefer to splurge for a hotel?
-One hotel is located on airport property, while two others are located within a 2-minute drive; free shuttles are available.
+There are several nearby hotels, many offering free airport shuttles.
 See our Portland Airport Guide for details and locations.